Neck Pain Chronic Sinusitis and Eustachian Tube Dysfunction

 Even when he was successful at this, this would only allow him to breathe out of his nose for a few minutes, then it would get stopped up again.
 He described it as having a really bad cold or flu all the time.
 With the stopped-up nose came ear fullness, hearing loss, tinnitus, and dizziness.
 His ears popped constantly, like balloons.
 He noticed the symptoms were worse when he looked down at his phone or the ground.

 He saw many doctors, including ENTs, allergists, primary care physicians, emergency room physicians, a gastroenterologist, a cardiologist, and neurologists.
 They all said he had allergies and prescribed different types and variant strength decongestants, steroids, antihistamines, and other drugs to no prevail.
 He was also prescribed anti-anxiety medications.

-Nothing helped, and worse, over the next six months, the symptoms were getting worse.
+Nothing helped his Eustachian tube dysfunction, worse, over the next six months, the symptoms themselves were getting worse.